poaboagye/ISR/README.md

 ### Bespoke Word Lists (Appendix F)

 * Use the Bespoke Word Lists in the ```Bespoke_Word_Lists``` directory to Reproduce the ISR results in Table 3 of the Paper.
-To debias Gender (M/F)  and Math/Art subspace, you should run the following:
+To debias Gendered Terms (M/F)  and Math/Art subspace, you should run the following:

 ```py